starburst997/visualizer/README.md

 A modern browser like Chrome, Firefox, or Edge is required, though Chrome will likely be fastest.

 The page can be run directly from disk.
+You can also put it on a web server, but it must be served over HTTPS due to browser security restrictions.
+So it's easiest just to download the repository and run `index.html`.

+There's also a Node.js-modularized version by Mike Reinstein which can be more easily incorporated into Node.js projects, [available here](https://github.com/mreinstein/visualizer).

 ## Usage